Valid Inference with Imperfect Synthetic Data: Experimental Results

-\paragraph{Datasets and Experimental Setup.} We focus on the small-data regime, where the need for additional data sources is especially well-motivated.
-In particular, we consider settings where the practitioner has a corpus of unlabeled text and only a small set of human-annotated samples (e.g., ground-truth covariates and labels derived from the text).
-We evaluate our framework in four different computational social science tasks, each involving a regression coefficient as the target quantity.
-In the first two tasks, we use texts from online requests posted on Stack Exchange and Wikipedia \citep{danescu2013computational} to estimate how certain linguistic features affect perceived politeness; specifically, the use of first-person plural pronouns and the presence of hedging markers (i.e., expressions of uncertainty).
-The third task examines the effect of affirming linguistic devices on media stance toward global warming (i.e., whether the news headline supports or rejects climate change) using a corpus of climate-related news headlines \citep{hmielowski2014attack}.
-Finally, in the fourth task, we analyze congressional bills texts \citep{adler2011congressional} to estimate the effect of a legislator's DW-Nominate measure \citep{lewis2024congressional} of ideology on the type of bill (whether the bill pertains to macroeconomy).
-In all the tasks, the target quantity is the regression coefficient corresponding to the explanatory variable of interest.
-Baselines are discussed in Section \ref{sec:baselines}.
+\paragraph{Datasets.} We validate the finite-sample performance of our estimator for logistic regression and ordinary least squares (OLS) regression on the following 4 computational social science tasks: First, we use online requests posted on Stack Exchange and Wikipedia \citep{danescu2013computational} to estimate how the presence of hedging markers (i.e., expressions of uncertainty) affect perceived politeness.
+Second, we use the same dataset to estimate how the usage of first-person plural pronouns affect perceived politeness.
+Third, we use a corpus of climate-related news headlines \citep{hmielowski2014attack} to estimate the effect of affirming linguistic devices on media stance toward global warming (i.e., whether the news headline supports or rejects climate change).
+Lastly, we use congressional bills texts \citep{adler2011congressional} to estimate the effect of a legislator's DW-Nominate measure \citep{lewis2024congressional} of ideology on the type of bill (whether the bill pertains to macroeconomy).
+In all tasks, the target parameter is the regression coefficient corresponding to the explanatory variable of interest.

-To evaluate our framework, we use GPT-4o \citep{hurst2024gpt} to generate proxy and synthetic data, without any task-specific fine-tuning. \ We report the empirical mean-squared error (MSE), coverage at level $\alpha=0.05$, confidence interval width, and effective sample size across all tasks.
-The effective sample size \( n_{\text{effective}} \) denotes the number of human-labeled samples needed for the classical estimator \( \hat{\theta}^{\text{human}} \) to match the MSE of the method's estimate \( \hat{\theta}^{\text{method}} \).
-In other words, it quantifies how many human annotations the method effectively saves while maintaining equivalent accuracy.
-We defer the results and discussion for effective sample size results to Appendix \ref{appx:results} (see Figure \ref{fig:ess}).
+\paragraph{Models and Metrics.} We use GPT-4o \citep{hurst2024gpt} without any task-specific fine-tuning to generate both proxy and synthetic data.
+We also include additional results, using open-source, worse quality models (i.e., Llama-3-8b and Qwen-3-8b) in Appendix \ref{appx:results} (Figures \ref{fig:llama_lr}, \ref{fig:llama_ols}, \ref{fig:qwen_lr}, \ref{fig:qwen_ols}).
+We evaluate our method's performance against the adapted baselines discussed in Section \ref{sec:baselines} using four key metrics: empirical mean-squared error (MSE), coverage, confidence interval width, and effective sample size.
+The effective sample size represents the number of human-labeled samples that a classical estimator would require to achieve the same MSE as our method's estimate.
+In other words, this metric quantifies how many human annotations the method effectively saves while maintaining equivalent mean squared error.